 Hearings are not court trials, but they are formal evidentiary hearings.
 The BSEA is an administrative agency, and its hearings, if in person, are usually held in conference rooms.
 There will be a large table with many chairs.
 If you need anything else (e.g., a TV, DVD player, VCR, interpreter, stenographer, etc.) be sure to submit a written request to your Hearing Officer in advance.

 The Hearing Officer will sit at one end of the table and will probably reserve a chair next to him/her as the witness chair (in order for the testifying witness to be near the recorder).
 The parties and their witnesses will sit along each side of the table, usually with any lawyers, advocates, or pro se parties sitting nearest the Hearing Officer.
 People dress professionally.
+Hearings can also be held virtually or in a hybrid manner with the approval of the Hearing Officer.

-The Hearing Officer will outline the Hearing Officer’s own particular rules about breaks, food, beverages, and decorum.
+The Hearing Officer will present an opening statement and outline the Hearing Officer’s own particular rules about breaks, food, beverages, and decorum.
 There will probably be files and exhibit binders on the table as people will be referring to the evidence during the proceeding.

 Tip: You do not need to address the Hearing Officer as “your honor.”
 “Mr. or Ms. ______” is appropriate.